 - Contact Us

-Running webinars is a great way to engage your audience and increase your lead generation, that we know.
+Running webinars is an effective way to engage your audience, increase your lead generation and grow your business.

-One of the questions we get asked all the time by both webinar newbies and online event experts - what exactly is the optimum length of a webinar?
+However, one of the most important questions we get asked time and time again by webinar newbies and online event experts is: how long should a webinar be?

-This is the most popular duration WorkCast has found for all webinars, both live and on-demand, with over 55% of all webinars hosted on WorkCast clocking in at this length:
+An hour is the most popular length for webinars that WorkCast has seen for webinars across all of our clients, both live and on-demand - with over 55% of all webinars hosted on WorkCast clocking in at 60 minutes.

-Popular with viewers, an hour-long webinar gives you (as the webinar organiser and host) enough time to include all the content needed to achieve your goals for that presentation, while also not being overly long.
+Popular with viewers, an hour-long webinar gives you (as the webinar organizer and host) enough time to showcase all the content needed to achieve your goals for that presentation, while not being overly long.

-Thirty minute long webinars (most of which are viewed on-demand) also appear to be popular, with 39% of all on-demand webinars hosted on the WorkCast platform being that long (though this still doesn't come anywhere close to the number of hour-long webinars).
+30 minute-long webinars (most of which are viewed on-demand) also appear to be popular, with 39% of all on-demand webinars hosted on the WorkCast platform being broadcast for that length of time (though this still doesn't come anywhere close to the number of hour-long webinars).

-The popularity and ubiquity of the 60 minute webinar suggests that most people (and most marketers) believe hour long webinars are the optimum length.
+The popularity and ubiquity of 60-minute webinars hint that most people (and most marketers) believe hour-long presentations are the ideal webinar length.

 The length of your webinar shouldn't be dictated by an arbitrary number, rather, you should think about what exactly you want to achieve with each event.
-If you want to engage your audience on a more regular basis, shorter and more frequent webinars could be more suitable.
-We’ve seen customers who offer weekly 15 minute events do really well with their audience, whereas others do better with longer, less frequent webinars.
+If you want to engage your audience on a more regular basis, then shorter and more frequent webinars are more suitable.
+We’ve seen customers who offer weekly 15-minute events often, perform well with their audience, whereas others drive more engagement with longer, less frequent webinars.

-Live event viewers are also more likely to engage outwith the live event itself - they are increasingly likely to attend the session around 10-15 minutes beforehand, download PDFs related to the event, and research relevant topics after the event.
+Live event viewers are also more likely to engage with the live event itself, as they are increasingly likely to attend the session around 10-15 minutes beforehand, download PDFs related to the event, and research relevant topics after the event.

 However, when it comes to on-demand content, there is a marked difference in terms of the average minutes viewed by an audience.

-When looking at the data collected, we can see that people attending live events are viewing almost 4 times more content on average, compared to on-demand:
+When looking at the data, we can see that people attending live events are viewing almost 4 times more content on average, compared to on-demand:

-It seems, then, that people are more likely to stick with a presentation when it is live.
-Whether this is due to some feeling of obligation to the live presenter or because they can flick through on-demand content at will, it's not entirely clear.
-But what is clear is that this should have some bearing on how long your webinars will be.
+Therefore, people are more likely to stick with a presentation when it is live.
+Whether this is due to a feeling of obligation to the live presenter, or because they can flick through on-demand content their leisure, it's not entirely clear.
+But, what is clear is that this should have some bearing on how long your webinars will be.